JenyCris/jenycris/README.md

 ## About Me

-Assalamu Alaikum Warahmatullah! 🌟 I'm Jeny Metaute, a self-taught Full-Stack Developer, Computer Science Student, and an avid learner and researcher.
+Assalamu Alaikum Warahmatullah! 🌟 I'm Jeny Metaute, a self-taught Full-Stack Developer, Computer Science Student,  learner and .
 I have a passion for coding and exploring new technologies.

 ## My Tech Stack